 Letting go will allow you to live longer.
 The more worries you have, the higher the toll your body takes, so as long as you stay relaxed, you’ll live happier and live a fuller life even, which will allow your body to be healthier.
 And obviously, the healthier your body, the longer you should live.
 So take a walk and enjoy the increased time to do it once more.

 If you need shoes to protect yourself, then there’s nothing wrong with using regular tennis shoes or even actual hiking boots.
-In fairness, whatever you choose doesn’t necessarily matter as long as they suit your needs, comfortable for the terrain you plan to stroll on.
+But, in fairness, whatever you choose doesn’t necessarily matter as long as they suit your needs, comfortable for the terrain you plan to stroll on.

-Though not physically, unless you take a thorn with you, you can become mentally sharper after escaping the woods.
+Though not physically, you can become mentally sharper after escaping the woods unless you take a thorn with you.
 An experiment was done on college students to test their memories by reciting a sequence of numbers.
-After the students took a stroll through nature, they accurately recited more numbers than before they took a stroll.
+After the students took a stroll through nature, they accurately recited more numbers than before taking a stroll.

 Improve Social Skills

 This one isn’t for everyone because it depends on what you desire, but some desire companionship and new friends, which can be found either exploring or before setting off on a trek, maybe go with a group.
 Doing so will allow you to talk and get to know others more easily without worrying about the silence.
 And the best part is your walking buddy already has something in common with you.

 Be Who You Want To Be

 According to psychologists, being disconnected from society and alone in nature allows you to stop worrying about society and societal pressures, making you see your values unclouded by others’ desires.
 It’ll let you find yourself again and be the person you want to be without worrying about how others feel.